gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Change the link task types to declare their input and output files as properties with the appropriate annotations.
 - Add these task types to the DSL reference and mark as incubating.

+TBD:

-TBD - introduce a toolchain concept, so that the compiler and linker from the same toolchain are always used together.
+- introduce a toolchain concept, so that the compiler and linker from the same toolchain are always used together.
-TBD - add compiler and linker options to the binaries.
+- add compiler and linker options to the binaries.
-TBD - add object files directory property to the binaries.
+- add object files directory property to the binaries.
-TBD - separate out compiler and linker options on the component.
+- separate out compiler and linker options on the component.
-TBD - add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
+- add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.

 # Story: Build a static library binary